logan-tm/nodejs-collection/README.md

 ## Getting Started

-Feel free to explore any of the projects above.
+Feel free to explore any of the sections above and the projects therein.
 Each repository contains detailed documentation, setup instructions, and examples of the implemented features.

 ## Contact